taogen-docs/resources-of-learning/directions/java-resources.md

 > Spring Boot removes the friction and boilerplate code involved with developing a REST-based service.

+> Convention over Configuration (CoC) is a core principle in Spring Boot that aims to simplify development by providing sensible defaults and reducing the need for explicit configuration.

 - [Spring Boot Current Documentation - doc](https://docs.spring.io/spring-boot/docs/current/reference/html/)
 - Spring Boot in Action by Craig Walls
 - Spring Boot: Up and Running: Building Cloud Native Java and Kotlin Applications by Mark Heckler